Web3Auth/.github/profile/README.md

 # Web3Auth

 Web3Auth is where passwordless auth meets non-custodial key infrastructure for Web3 apps and wallets.
-By aggregating OAuth (Google, Twitter, Discord, etc) logins, different wallets and innovative Multi Party Computation (MPC) - Web3Auth provides a seamless login experience to every user on your application be it Gaming, DeFi or NFT.
+By aggregating OAuth (Google, Twitter, Discord, etc) logins, different wallets, and innovative Multi Party Computation (MPC) - Web3Auth provides a seamless login experience to every user on your application, be it Gaming, DeFi, or NFT.

-With Web3Auth applications and wallets find:
+With Web3Auth applications and wallets, find:
 - Simplified onboarding leading to higher conversion rates by as much as 64%
-- Key recoverability and availibity via enhanced non-custodial 2FA resulting in an 80% reduction of support tickets
+- Key recoverability and availability via enhanced non-custodial 2FA resulting in an 80% reduction of support tickets
-- Robust infrastructure that currently already supports 15M users, enterprise grade MPC and uptime guarantees
+- Robust infrastructure that currently already supports 15M users, enterprise-grade MPC and uptime guarantees

 ## ❓ How can I use Web3Auth?